I’m so glad that you’re here.

 Counselling sessions and consultation meetings can be booked by calling Gaia Integrative Clinic:

-Contact me directly if you have any questions about how counselling services may be a fit for you.
+Please get in touch if you have any questions about how counselling services may be a fit for you.

 My counselling services are $130/hour.